Egg sharing program

 What is the egg sharing process?

-The egg sharing process is much the same as that for standard Mild IVF treatment.
+The egg sharing process is much the same as that for our Mild IVF treatment.

 1. The first step is to come in for an Initial Consultation, at this appointment the doctor devise a personalised treatment plan.

 2. After this, you will come in 2 weeks before the start of your period to meet with a nurse.
 They will talk you through your treatment, teach you how to take your medication and go through the consent forms.